anahita83radfar/yoga-lovers/README.md

   - This page will allow the user to get signed up to Yoga Lovers to start their courses at home.
 The user are able to choose the course that they are intressed such as yoga, meditation or pregnancy training.
 The user will be asked to submit their full name and email address.

   ![Navigation bar](/assets/images/readme/signup.jpg)

+# Testing

+- This website has been tested in diffrent browsers: Chrome, Firefox and Safari.

+- This website is responsive for different devices such as desktop pc, tablet and mobile.
+It functions on all standars screen sizes